CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 3. In some cases, a client applies for a credit certificate without even visiting any properties.
 This certificate remains valid for three months, allowing them to purchase a property during that time.

-So we start with a request which assumes there's a person, or a group of people, associated with it.
-From there, the person fills out their registration as part of the request, which includes other related records.
+So we start with a request domain which assumes there's a person, or a group of people, associated with it.
+From there, the person fills out their registration as part of the request domain, which includes other related records.

 At first, we might be tempted to handle everything in a single model.
 But that's not ideal, because it's a complex process with many rules and possible integrations we may not even be aware of yet.